$89.99 at Amazon

 The Crane Drop is one of the more inexpensive models we tested at a low list price, but it also uses more electricity than most models (0.02kWh per hour).
 This pushed its estimated lifetime cost a bit higher to $108.
 Just behind this was the Levoit LV600HH.
 It was mid-range both regarding electricity economy (0.015kWh per hour) and list price, resulting in a lifetime estimated cost of $159.

-Now we get into the really expensive, is this even worth the cost kind of territory.
+Now we get into the expensive, is this even worth the cost? kind of territory.
 First up is the Sunpentown SPT SU-4010.
 Its list price is relatively high, but its electricity usage is quite efficient at 0.015 kWh per hour.
 Where it adds a lot of extra cost is in its ION exchange filter.
 This filter is meant to reduce the amount of minerals in the water, and thus make the ultrasonic unit last longer.
-That's all well and good, but these filters cost $30 and must be replaced every 6 months.
+That's all well and good, but these filters cost $30 and must be replaced every six months.
 That skyrockets the estimated lifetime cost up to $447.

-A humidifier can make your home much more comfortable and negate many of the adverse side effects of dry climates and parched, winter air.
-However, any humidifier requires diligent cleaning and upkeep, and not all are created equal concerning the ease of this upkeep.
+A humidifier can make your home much more comfortable and negate many of the adverse side effects of dry climates and parched winter air.
+However, any humidifier requires diligent cleaning and maintenance, and not all are created equal concerning the ease of this upkeep.
 We hope our detailed testing results have led you to a model that is both powerful enough and user-friendly enough for your needs.

 — Max Mutter and Steven Tata